PenetrumLLC/Malcore-Playbook/README.md

 <p align="center" width="100%"><img height="201" width="474" src=".github/assets/logos/malscript_logo.png"/></p>

-MalScript is a scripting language built specifically for the Malcore Playbook that allows users the ability to automate workflows.
-By chaining recipes together and executing recipes by condition MalScript provides a powerful workflow automation tool.
+MalScript is a domain-specific scripting language (DSL) built specifically for the Malcore Playbook.
+This language is designed to automate malware analysis and automate triaging workflows.
+By providing the ability to chain recipes and execute them conditionally, MalScript provides a powerful declarative automation to help automate reverse engineers and analysts.
+MalScript combines function and imperative elements to support rule-based execution, and data inspection on real-time analysis results.

-MalScript is a domain-specific scripting language (DSL) designed to provide the ability to perform declarative workflows, malware analysis, and triage automation.

 Language type breakdown: